-While the shift to e-Commerce presents new challenges for wholesale distributors like your business, there’s a very good reason why it’s happening; it opens up new opportunities that were not available to businesses in the industry before.
+While the shift to e-Commerce presents new challenges for wholesale distributors like your business, there’s a good reason why it’s happening.
+Additionally, it offers new opportunities not available to companies in the industry.

-For example, instead of sending physical catalogues to customers in their mailing list like was done in the past, wholesale distributors with an e-Commerce store makes their entire selection of products available to their customers online.
+For example, instead of sending physical catalogues to customers on their mailing list like in the past, wholesale distributors with an e-Commerce store make their entire selection of products available online.

 This makes the purchasing experience so much more convenient for your customers in the retail industry, who can now enjoy the same customer experience purchasing your products for their businesses that they would for a B2C e-Commerce store.

-And since many B2B e-Commerce marketplaces are designed as search engines, your potential customers would be able to connect with your wholesale distribution business much more easily, especially if you can provide the products that they need.
+Many B2B e-Commerce marketplaces are also designed as search engines.
+Thus, your potential customers would be able to connect with your wholesale distribution business much more easily, especially if you can provide the products that they need.